Human-Hummus/mds/README.md

 <mark>\*/home/username</mark>

 This one's less obvious.
 This is the variable that is appended to the beginning of input music files, so "yeet.mp3" will now become "/home/username/yeet.mp3".
 This should always be a directory.
-The default value is "/".
+The default value is the path to the file's directory.

+This can be overridden with the -o command line option.

 <mark>yeet.mp3 | yeetus | cover.png</mark>